 One of the best parts about these rolls is that you can make the dough up to three days in advance.
 You let them rise slowly in the refrigerator.
 So all you have to do the day of is a quick knead, shape them and let them rise.
 When you pull your turkey out to rest, put in the rolls.
 In 10-15 minutes you have fresh rolls!

 MiMi got this recipe from the ladies at her old country church.
 She volunteered to help prepare them for a chicken dinner at the parish and the ladies showed her how it was done.
 There is nothing quite like learning how to make homemade breads from people who have made thousands before!
 We have been using this method ever since.
 It seems counter-intuitive, but you really do want to add some flour at this stage.
 It makes them lighter and fluffier.
-So watch the video of MiMi doing it and you will have the technique down in no time!
 All you have to do is keep folding the outer edges into the middle until you have a nice ball of dough with a smooth exterior.

 Though the name of the rolls are three-day rolls, don't worry you can make them in one!
 I suggest you make some today!
 Whip up a quick batch of orange cranberry butter to go on them and you will really quite a treat!